What is the legal eviction process?

 What do I do if I have been illegally locked out?

 - Confirm that the lockout was illegal.
 Call Municipal Court at 215-686-7334 between 9AM and 4:30PM to see if your landlord followed the legal eviction process.
-You can also tell if your landlord followed the legal eviction process by searching here.
+You can also tell if your landlord followed the legal eviction process by searching the eviction court docket.

-- If the lockout was illegal, call the police by dialing 911.
+- If the lockout was illegal, call the police from the property by dialing 911.
 Show the officer your lease, rent receipts, utility bills or photo ID to prove residency.
+The police should respond according to Philadelphia Police Directive 3.17.

 - If the police officer does not assist you, call 911 again and ask for a supervisor to come to the scene.
 You can reference the name of the law—Prohibition Against Self-Help Eviction Practices Philadelphia Code 9-1600.